SodaStream, The World's Leading Sparkling Water Brand, Unveils a 360° Repositioning

 - Comprehensive Rebranding Including New Visual Design, Packaging, Digital, and Tone of Voice

-TORONTO, Sept.
-13, 2022 /CNW/ - SodaStream, the world's leading sparkling water brand announces a full 360° brand-repositioning going live today.
+KFAR SABA, Israel, Sept.
+15, 2022 /CNW/ -- SodaStream, the world's leading sparkling water brand announces a full 360° brand-repositioning going live today.
 Following its digital transformation and consumer centric strategy launched three years ago, the company is tapping into its consumers' growing interest in design, innovation, mixology, and user-experience fields.
-As the trend of making fresh sparkling water at home continues to grow, and as consumers seek more approachable premium products, especially in the food and beverage sector1, SodaStream is introducing a full top-to-bottom redesign of the company's symbol, colour palette, websites, and is introducing a new tier of elevated products.
+As the trend of making fresh sparkling water at home continues to grow, and as consumers seek more approachable premium products, especially in the food and beverage sector1, SodaStream is introducing a full top-to-bottom redesign of the company's symbol, color palette, websites, and is introducing a new tier of elevated products.

 At the heart of the new positioning is the brand's call to Push for Better, inspired by the action one takes when pushing the SodaStream sparkling water maker button.
 "Push for Better" is brought to life in the brand's new visual identity, leading to a "ripple effect" of positive change, inspired by the power of a simple push of a button and the stream of change that it sets in motion – for both consumers and the planet.